Sony A7 II vs Fujifilm X-T10

-The Sony Alpha A7 II and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in November 2014 and May 2015.
+The Sony Alpha A7 II and the Fujifilm X-T10 are two digital cameras that were revealed to the public, respectively, in November 2014 and May 2015.
 Both the A7 II and the X-T10 are mirrorless interchangeable lens cameras that are based on a full frame (A7 II) and an APS-C (X-T10) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 II vs Fujifilm X-T10

-The physical size and weight of the Sony A7 II and the Fujifilm X-T10 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Sony A7 II and the Fujifilm X-T10 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably smaller (20 percent) than the Sony A7 II.
 Moreover, the X-T10 is substantially lighter (36 percent) than the A7 II.
 It is worth mentioning in this context that the A7 II is splash and dust resistant, while the X-T10 does not feature any corresponding weather-sealing.